timmywil/panzoom/README.md

 $elem.panzoom("transition", true);
 // Note: this is different than...
 $elem.panzoom("option", "transition", true);
-// ... which just sets the `transition` option, indicating whether transitioning is allowed at all.
+// ... which sets the `transition` option, indicating whether transitioning is allowed at all.
 // If the transition option is false, `$elem.panzoom("transition")` will only ever set transition to "none".
 ```